8 Essential Qualitative Data Collection Methods

 British mathematician and marketing mastermind Clive Humby once famously stated that “Data is the new oil.”
 He has a point.
 Without data, nonprofit organizations are left second-guessing what their clients and supporters think, how their brand compares to others in the market, whether their messaging is on-point, how their campaigns are performing, where improvements can be made, and how overall results can be optimized.

 There are two primary data collection methodologies: qualitative data collection and quantitative data collection.
-At UpMetrics, we believe that relying on quantitative, static data is no longer an option to drive effective impact.
-In the nonprofit sector, where financial gain is not the sole purpose of your organization’s existence.
+At UpMetrics, we believe that just relying on quantitative, static data is no longer an option to drive effective impact.
 In this guide, we’ll focus on qualitative data collection methods and how they can help you gather, analyze, and collate information that can help drive your organization forward.

 What is Qualitative Data?